-Among at least 4,000 Nigerian women and girls kidnapped by Boko Haram since the start of its insurgency, the most high-profile are the schoolgirls abducted in April 2014 from the Government Girls’ Secondary School in Chibok, Borno State.
+Among the thousands of Nigerians kidnapped by Boko Haram since the start of its insurgency, the most high-profile are the schoolgirls abducted in April 2014 from the Government Girls’ Secondary School in Chibok, Borno State.
 Most were from Christian families.

 The terrorists drove into Chibok in seven Toyota pick-ups at about 10 pm on 14 April 2014 and overpowered security guards at the school before herding over 270 students between the ages of 16 and 20 into the trucks.
 The students were staying at the school while taking their Senior School Certificate Examination.